Külliye: History

 The külliye concept is based on the earliest form of the mosque.
 The mosque was not only used as a house of praying but also as a place for eating, teaching and as a hostel for the poor.
 The structure of the külliye derived from such concept.
 Instead of using one mosque for various services, other buildings were built to center on the mosque that provided the specific services.
 The services expanded and "were incorporated under one foundation document, and each housed its own building within an enclosure".
-This included the foundation of hospitals, law schools, preparatory college and a medical school among other services.
+This included the foundation of hospitals, law schools, preparatory colleges and a medical school among other services.

 The majority of külliye were constructed and designed by architect Sinan.
 He was the master architect of the Ottoman Empire for fifty years in the sixteenth century.
 As master architect, he was responsible for all planning and constructional works in the empire.
 Sinan built most of the külliye in Istanbul.
-The külliyye built by Sinan set the pattern for other külliye architects.
-Most külliye followed these patterns: they were "located at the important points of the city" and the structure emphasize the religious center of the mosque.
+The külliye built by Sinan set the pattern for other külliye architects.
+Most külliye followed these patterns: they were "located at the important points of the city" and the structures emphasize the religious center of the mosque.
 In addition, they were either "built on hills and sloped lands, coasts or peripheries of the city".
 The reason for this is that külliye helped create the silhouette and landscape of the city.
 The külliye were easily recognizable in that form and one is able to marvel at them from afar.

 According to Ottoman Empire law, the lands and the state belonged to the Sultans.
 As a result of this, külliye are usually built for either the Sultan, one of the family members of the Ottoman Sultans or for the high state administrative officials such as the vizier or grand vizier.
 These aristocrats became the employers of architect Sinan and many others architects.
-As employers, they had a choice in choosing the location of the külliye and had an input in its design; thus, they had an influence on the construction of the külliye.
+As employers, they had a choice in choosing the location of the külliye and had an input in its design; Thus, they had an influence on the construction of the külliye.